waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Grass: Super Effective against Water.

 # Strategy for Primary Goal (Defeat Chuck)
-- Current Plan: Use KIMCHI (Lv10 ODDISH) to exploit type advantages.
-- Typing: Grass/Poison resists Water and Fighting.
-Absorb deals Super Effective Special damage.
+- Current Plan: Last stand with Ravioli (Lv10) and Frittata (Lv5).
 - Status: Poliwrath (~50% HP) has -2 Accuracy.
-Rely on misses to bridge the level gap.
+KIMCHI fainted Turn 6693.
+- Note: If we blackout, we need to restock and train before retrying.

 # Strategy for Secondary Goal
 - Method: Deliver SecretPotion to Jasmine.
 Return to Olivine City.
 Enter the Lighthouse.
 Take the stairs/elevator to 6F.
 Talk to Jasmine at (8, 8) to deliver the medicine to Amphy.